Beal, North Yorkshire: Governance

 The village of Beal was a township in the ancient parish of Kellington in the wapentake of Osgoldcross and liberty of Pontefract in the West Riding of Yorkshire.
 It became a separate parish in 1866, and was incorporated into Pontefract poor law union in 1869.
 In 1875, the area of the poor law union became a rural sanitary district, which in 1894 was superseded by Pontefract Rural District.
 The rural district was abolished in 1938, and Beal became part of Osgoldcross Rural District, which was itself abolished under local government reorganisation in 1974, with the eastern part incorporated into the District of Selby in the new county of North Yorkshire.
+In 2023 the district councils in North Yorkshire were abolished and the village is now administered by the unitary North Yorkshire Council.